 What is Medicare?

-Medicare is a federal health insurance plan that is available to US citizens who are 65 and older, disabled individuals under the age of 65, or those with end-stage renal disease.
+Medicare is a federal health insurance plan that is available to U.S. citizens who are 65 or older, disabled individuals under the age of 65, or those with end-stage renal disease.

-The four components of Medicare are classified into sections called A, B, C, and D. Here is a list of Medicare benefits that they cover.
+The four components of Medicare are classified into sections called A, B, C, and D. While Medicare Part A and Part B are known as the original Medicare plans, Part C is provided by private insurers and Part D covers prescription drugs.
+Here is a detailed list of Medicare benefits that these plans cover.

 Part A – It covers hospitalizations and other inpatient care.